VarboxInternational/docs/content-blocks.md

 <a name="the-block-files"></a>
 #### The Block Files

 Running the artisan command for making blocks, will generate all necessary files for a block inside the `app/Blocks/{YourType}` directory.
-The generate files for each block type are:
+The generated files for each block type are:

 <style>
     span.file-class {